ethauber/ethauber.github.io/_posts/2025-10-22-universals.md

 ---

 ## Changelog
-- 2025-10-22: Initial published version with definition, motivation, near-miss words, signals to notice, and signals to notice.
+- 2025-10-22: Initial published version with definition, motivation, near-miss words, signals to notice, and small step to take.
 {: .text-muted .small}

 ---